Jyve3582/Digiplus/README.md

 This part is a private creation that only Distributor can claim behavior.

- Back-end (Server-sided) - FOR CUSTOMER SUPPORT & COMMERCIAL OPERATIONS
+ Back-end (Server-sided) - FOR CUSTOMER SUPPORT & OPERATORS
 ------------------------------------------------------------------------

 Global UX interface with